KevinFrutiger/frontend-nanodegree-feed-reader/README.md

 You can run the live application, with tests, <a href="http://kevinfrutiger.github.io/frontend-nanodegree-feed-reader/" target="_blank">here</a>.

+**Note**: There is one test that is a test-driven-development test for a future feature and is expected to fail.

 Alternativley, you can run the files locally by doing the following:

 1. Download the .zip file using the **Download ZIP** button located in the GitHub sidebar (or clone the repository).
 2. Unzip the file
 3. Point your browser to **index.html** in files that you just unzipped.

-**Note About Test-Driven Development Test**

-There is one test that tests for a future feature and is expected to fail.